This is supposed to be the slow time of year, but as many freight brokers know, trucks are harder to find than they were last year at this time.

 Fortunately, DAT customers have access to a number of tools that can help find capacity.
 Here are 5 of them:

-1. DAT Load Boards - When you need to find a truck, posting your load to DAT load boards is a no-brainer.
+1. DAT Load Boards - When you need to find a truck, posting your load to DAT's load board for brokers is a no-brainer.
 But how do you make your load stand out among all the other load posts?
 One sure way to get a carrier's attention is to post the rate.
 Carriers using DAT Power have the ability to sort by rate, so if your offer is attractive, it will rise to the top.
 In addition to including the rate, make sure your post is as detailed as possible, including the weight of the load, precise origin and destination, etc. "The less information a broker knows about a load, the more I expect the worst, and my rates go up accordingly,” said owner-operator Chad Boblett, founder of the 18,000-member Rate Per Mile Masters Facebook group, in a recent issue of American Trucker.

 2. DAT LaneMakers - If you've posted a load and your phone isn't ringing, you may need to take a more proactive approach.
 A great place to start is by searching for carriers who frequent the lanes you need covered.
 DAT LaneMakers is a tool within the DAT Power load board that shows you carriers that posted the most trucks on any given lane in the past 30 days.
 LaneMakers allows you to filter your searches by the class of equipment you're looking for, such as flatbed, or search for a specific trailer type, such as stepdeck or removable gooseneck.